Google Ads Clicks and Impressions

 %

-The combined ad traffic volume across Europe currently shows a slight upward trajectory as we move through mid-Q2.
+The combined ad traffic volume across Europe currently shows a stable trajectory as we move through late Q2.

 EXECUTIVE SUMMARY